scubamikejax904/googledoc/README.md

 ![alt tag](img/stgsl7.png)

-Step 8: Change Who has access to the app to "Anyone, even anonymous"
+Step 8: Change Who has access to the app to "Anyone, even anonymous".
+Please note, if any one gets a hold of your published endpoint, they will be able to send data to your spreadsheet but they will not be able to view any of it.

 ![alt tag](img/stgsl8.png)